anchildress1/anchildress1/README.md

 - **[CheckMarK](https://github.com/yourusername/checkmark)** ⚡ – hack-time junk drawer: Copilot mischief, repo workflows, anything and everything else that didn’t fit elsewhere.
   - **[Underfoot Underground Travel Planner](https://github.com/CheckMarKDevTools/underfoot-underground-travel-planner)** — This started as a hackathon project, but it's evolving into a full-fledged tool.
 Read all about its origin in my [submission post on Dev](https://dev.to/anchildress1/underfoot-the-chatpot-for-hidden-places-and-why-i-dont-do-hackathons-2684).
+- **[My Hermetic Agent](https://github.com/anchildress1/my-hermantic-agent)**🔮⚡ – A small but dangerous playground for Hermes-4-14B: hybrid reasoning, tool use, dual memory, and zero guardrails.
+It’s just me seeing what happens when you give a capable model too much freedom and a TimescaleDB to remember its crimes.
 - **[RAI-Lint](https://github.com/anchildress1/rai-lint)** 🤖⚖️ – Because AI should follow the rules too.
 Linting for Responsible AI practices: bias detection, fairness checks, and ethical guardrails baked right into your CI/CD pipeline.
 If your model can't pass the vibe check, it doesn't ship.
 I started [a Dev blog](https://dev.to/anchildress1/did-ai-erase-attribution-your-git-history-is-missing-a-co-author-1m2l) on this topic and then quickly got sidetracked with implementation.
 - **[NPM JS Template (aka Lint Lockdown)](https://www.github.com/anchildress1/npm-nodejs-template)** – the “friendly” tool that makes sure you _can’t_ escape conventional commits or proper formatting.
 - **[Awesome GitHub Copilot](https://github.com/anchildress1/awesome-github-copilot)** – custom instructions, prompts and chat modes for GitHub Copilot, each with its own personality.